giovannidesisto/micronovaSupervisor/README.md

-7) Import the Grafana to get the preconfigured dashboard
+7) Import the Grafana to get the preconfigured dashboard - Download the [Configuration file](/ProjectDocumentation/grafana_cfg.json)

 ![Overview](/img/overview_start.png "Overview - starting the boiler")